Choosing a school? You’ve got options.

-Additionally, middle school and high school students may enroll in online courses part-time, or in some cases full-time, via North Carolina Virtual Public School.
-Especially in rural districts, some students use North Carolina Virtual to take classes not offered at their local school, such as an AP class, STEM class, or alternative class.
+Additionally, middle school and high school students may enroll in online courses part-time via North Carolina Virtual Public School.
+Especially in rural districts, some students use North Carolina Virtual to take classes not offered at their local school, such as an Advanced Placement class, STEM class, or alternative class.
 Public school students interested in attending North Carolina Virtual Public School should connect with their school’s e-learning advisor, since enrollment takes place through local schools and North Carolina Virtual Public School does not grant diplomas.
 Students not enrolled in public schools may be required to pay tuition.

 To read more about online learning in North Carolina, check out the Digital Learning Collaborative’s state profile.

 Many North Carolina families (6.8% of all K-12 students) choose homeschooling, the process of parents educating students at home.
 In North Carolina, notice of your intent to homeschool is required prior to starting.
 It is recommended that you formally withdraw from your public school so your student is not marked truant.
 In the case that you decide to return to public school, you should notify the NC Division of Non-Public Education and contact your local principal for the enrollment process.

 While the state doesn’t lay out specific subjects that homeschooling families must teach, it does require that homeschooling students take a standardized test annually.
 Unfortunately, children who are homeschooled may face roadblocks if they want to participate in public school sports or activities in North Carolina.
 But, you can always look for other sports leagues and co-ops!